Learn Flute Podcast SHOW NOTES:

 - What omission and substitution are

-- Why articulation is so precise in music
+- Why articulation markings are so precise in music

 - What you can look forward to learning from listening